2015 The Quest for Paris-Brest-Paris

 We end our season here in New Jersey on September 19th with the Central Jersey 200k from Princeton Junction.
 This ride is planned as a social gathering for riders back from France and all others who choose to join in.
-This route is of moderate terrain allowing for small groups to ride together.
-Riders can exchange stories based on their recent experiences in France.
+The route is of moderate terrain allowing for groups to ride together.
+Riders can exchange stories based on their recent experience in France.

 Details of all the above mentioned Brevets can be found on the Events page of this website.
 As always we are happy to address any questions you may have.

 RBA New Jersey - New York